bernhard759/BCN-2024SS-TeamGelb-GoalGuru/sys-doc/research/AWS Doc.md

 ## Possible future developments
+* **<u>Develop further the usage of the AWS S3 service</u>**
+Move the frontend to a separate S3 bucket for optimized content delivery.
+This would decouple the frontend from the backend and thus favor the principle separation of concerns.
 * **<u>Integrate AWS CloudFront</u>**
 Implementing  AWS CloudFront for our web app will improve performance by reducing latency through global content caching and enhance security with integrated DDoS protection.